Grate-Oracle-Lewot/GrateCrystal/README.md

 - If you throw a ball at a Pokémon that has more than 341 max HP, it will have the wrong chance to be caught, and rarely will freeze the game due to dividing by zero.
 This is a known bug from the base game but doesn't yet have a standardized solution.
 I'm waiting on help.

-- On the evolutions page of Nayru's dex, if you scroll through too many Pokémon entries in a row, the game crashes.
-I'm not yet sure of the cause or solution here.

 - Nayru's dex currently does not show fishing encounters.
 This is because I added a fourth rod, which the dex branches don't account for, and I can't quite figure out how to code it myself.
 This will get fixed eventually.

 # Why remove some Pokémon and moves?